Alzheimer’s Stem Cell Research

 Current research in the PNR&D is focused on investigating the mechanisms that link diabetes and Alzheimer’s disease using both cellular and animal models.
 Two of the most prominent pathological characteristics of Alzheimer’s disease are the accumulation of β-amyloid in extracellular plaques and the appearance of intracellular neurofibrillary tangles.
 Results indicate that tau, one of the major components of the tangles, is abnormally regulated during hyperglycemic conditions in cell culture systems and in diabetic animals.
 Therefore, PNR&D investigators are trying to develop new animal models to study the mechanisms underlying the interaction of these two pandemic diseases.
-Successful completion of our studies will give a fundamental basis for drug development and lifestyle modifications aimed at treating and/or preventing diabetes and Alzheimer’s disease.
+Successful study completions will provide a fundamental basis for drug development and lifestyle modifications aimed at treating and/or preventing diabetes and Alzheimer’s disease.